-The AHA updated its Emergency Cardiovascular Care guidelines in 2015 to strengthen the recommendations made in 2010.
-Refer to the AHA’s summary document for a thorough review of the changes.
+The ILCOR updated its Emergency Cardiovascular Care guidelines in 2015 to strengthen the recommendations made in 2010.
+Refer to the ILCOR’s summary document for a thorough review of the changes.

 Below are the major changes for the 2015 – 2020 BLS guidelines:

 - An important change to the CAB (Compressions, Airway, Breathing) sequence from the traditional ABC (Airway, Breathing, Compressions) sequence.
 Chest compressions must be initiated without delay, which dramatically improves outcomes.